gothammm/goutyl/README.md

 # Goutyl
-- Random utility package for Go.
+- Utility package for Go.